 From Greenock and South Queensferry we are only offering tours from selected ships in 2019, but may be available for private coach tours from other ships.

-Also, we have been consistently rated as “excellent” on Trip Advisor as of March 2018 1420 out of 1490 reviews rate us as excellent) and are proud to be ranked as the number 1 activity in Inverness.
+Also, we have been consistently rated as “excellent” on Trip Advisor as of November 2019 1680 out of 1760 reviews i.e. 95% rate us as excellent) and are proud to be ranked as the number 1 tour operator in Inverness (out of a staggering 94!).

-For those who are unsure about booking with a small company, please click on any of the following links for assurance that we are a member of the national tourism body; Visit Scotland and also of the Inverness Chamber of Commerce and local tourism body; Visit Inverness Loch Ness
+For those who are unsure about booking with a small company, please click on any of the following links for assurance that we are a member of the national tourism body; Visit Scotland and also of the Federation of Small Businesses and local tourism body; Visit Inverness Loch Ness

 It is advisable to bring some cash (GBP £) on all tours.
 Credit/debit cards are widely accepted but, in some small shops (or for smaller purchases), cash is the only option.